lxgreen/ricos/packages/tiptap-editor/web/README.md

 ### Prose-mirror Plugins

 Sometimes, it is necessary to implement a prose-mirror plugin as a part of extension.
-In this case, it is crucial to define `key` field (although it is not mandatory):
+In this case, it is crucial to define `key` field (although it is not mandatory in prose-mirror Plugin API):

 ```
   new Plugin({